Using ecological and chronological data to improve proxy-based paleo sea level reconstructions

 During day 3 (July 23rd) the participants will be split in two separate groups, each working on one specific time period, to refine reconstructions and database protocols based upon the discussions from the previous days.
 One group will focus on the Holocene, coordinated by the HOLSEA (an INQUA working group) leader Nicole Khan, while the second group led by Alessio Rovere will work towards the inception of the World Atlas of Last Interglacial Shorelines.

 Registration Registration will close on the 18th April 2019 (to allow people to potentially make arrangements concurrent with the INQUA Congress) following confirmation of abstract acceptance.
 Registration is $175 per person and includes lunch and tea/coffee on all three days, as well as the conference dinner at Urban Brewing, on the 22nd July.
-Financial assistance towards accommodation is available for Early Career Researchers and scientists from less developed countries thanks to support from PAGES.
+Financial assistance towards accommodation is available for Early Career Researchers and scientists from less developed countries thanks to support from PAGES and INQUA (eligible scientists will receive direct communication about this).
 Please note delegates are responsible for booking their own accommodation in Dublin.